sakloui/jorban-martysmods.github.io/docs/basic-reshade-guides/understanding-and-using-reshade.md

 <details markdown="block" class="details-tree">
 <summary>Discovering the Settings Tab</summary>

-The `Settings` tab, depicted in the image below, allows you to adjust variousReShade settings — such as directories for Shaders, keys for menu access, FPS meter configurations, theme settings, and more:
+The `Settings` tab, shown below, lets you tweak ReShade settings like shader directories, menu access keys, FPS meter configurations, theme settings, and more:

 ![Settings Tab](../images/understanding-and-using-reshade/rsui_settings_tab.png){: style="max-width:65%" }

-Below are dropdowns that provide information about the key settings, per dropdown in ReShade, you can adjust within the ReShade `Settings` Tab:
+The dropdowns below detail the settings you can adjust within the ReShade `Settings` Tab:

+{: .note }
+The following dropdowns for ReShade's settings are verbose, and might not provide a ton of information you would find useful.
+Skip this part if uneeded.

 ---